 The best thing is, you don’t need to do a Dieng Plateau tour, it is simple enough to explore by renting bike or just hiring a driver for the day.

+Explore the Volcanic craters.
 The whole of the Dieng Plateau is an active volcanic area (last erupting in 2009).
 You can wander through bubbling craters and ‘enjoy’ the sulphur smell pretty much undisturbed in the early hours.

 Watch Sunrise above the clouds For the bargain price of 50,000 IDR ($4.50/£2.50) you can head to the village of Siknur and its mountain peak for a pretty amazing sunrise above the clouds.
 The ‘trek’ is short and pretty easy (20 minutes when starting from the village).
-No guide needed and there was just a small crowd of locals watching the day start with me.
+No guide was needed, and there was just a small crowd of locals watching the day start with me.

+Explore untouched nature off the beaten path.
 I went two days without seeing another Tourist or speaking English.
 After a week in Bali, it was great to get into Indonesia properly and the scenery is truly beautiful, the vast rice fields and dramatic landscapes sure make you feel you have hit the remote lands.

+Tour the temples.
 From little temples to great lakes where you can hire boats, Dieng has plenty to keep you busy or relaxed for a couple of days.